aws-amplify/docs/docs/guides/authentication/fragments/js/custom-auth-flow.md

 ## Concepts

-When managing a user authentication flow, there are a few things that you have to keep in mind:
+When building a user authentication flow, there are a few pieces of state that you have to manage:

 1. __Form state__ - The form state manages which form should be shown to the user.
 Are they a new user?
 How can you show them the sign up form.
-Are they in the process of signin up?
-Should you be showing them the confirm sign up MFA form?
+Are they in the process of signing up?
+Should you be showing them the confirm sign up form for an MFA flow?
 2. __Form input state__ - The form input state is the value of the actual form fields as the user is typing.
 For instance, you may have a form that allows the user to input their email address, password, and phone number.
 The form input state will hold these values and allow you to send them in an API request.
 3. __Routing state__ - The routing state determines what url, route, or page the user is viewing.
 Many times this will determine whether a user can or cannot view a certain route or page.
 The implementation depends heavily on the type of app your building, and the framework you are using (if any).
 4. __User state__ - The user state is the the currently signed in user (if there is one).
 Using this user state, you can determine the routing state and enable more fine grained control based on whether a user is signed in or based on the identity of the signed in user.